fluxninja/aperture/docs/content/reference/blueprints/load-scheduling/postgresql.md

 ## Introduction

-This policy detects traffic overloads and cascading failure build-up on PostgreSQL by checking the real-time percentage of PostgreSQL connections against the maximum number of connections.
+This policy detects traffic overloads and connection build-up on PostgreSQL by checking the real-time percentage of PostgreSQL connections against the maximum number of connections.

-It also uses the CPU utilization ratio of the PostgreSQL pod to confirm traffic overloads and cascading failure build-up.
-The CPU utilization ratio is the percentage of CPU used by the PostgreSQL pod divided by the total CPU available to the pod.

 All the PostgreSQL related metrics are collected by the [PostgreSQL OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/postgresqlreceiver)